marcinwiacek/pl1/project1/postmortem.md

 My proposal is, that CPU should first execute instruction from first program, than (in next cycle) instruction from second program and so one.
 Programs are normally totally independent.
-Thanks to this approach we can have better concurrency illusion and in theory will eliminate all types of hazards (if we handle more tasks at once/between, even jump prediction is not necessary, because CPU will always know 100% correct address of new instruction).
+Thanks to this approach we can have better concurrency illusion and in theory will eliminate all types of hazards (if we handle more tasks at once/between, even jump prediction miss is not visible, because CPU will always know 100% correct address of new instruction).

 What is required here?